Project-MONAI/tutorials/acceleration/fast_model_training_guide.md

 In summary, with all the optimization, the training time of 8 V100 GPUs to achieve validation mean dice of `0.78` is around 40 minutes, which is more than `13x` faster than the baseline on single GPU.
 And the training time of 32 V100 GPUs is around `13` mins, which is `40x` faster than the baseline:
 ![brats benchmark](../figures/brats_benchmark.png)

-More details is available at [Brats distributed training tutorial](https://github.com/Project-MONAI/tutorials/blob/master/acceleration/distributed_training/brats_training_ddp.py).
+More details are available at [Brats distributed training tutorial](https://github.com/Project-MONAI/tutorials/blob/master/acceleration/distributed_training/brats_training_ddp.py).

 ### 3. Pathology metastasis detection task